-Accountant by profession since 1970 working both in practice and commerce.
-Have had connection with both Switzerland and the Swiss Church in London since 1972 and 1985 respectively.
+An accountant by profession since 1970 working both in private practice and commerce.
+He has had connections with Switzerland and the Swiss Church in London, since 1972 and 1985 respectively.
 On standby since 2012 for the role of Acting Treasurer when the Honourable Treasurer’s post is vacant and while the Trustees undergo their search for an appropriate candidate.
 Company Secretary in 2015.

 Mr Hermann Aebischer

-Ex officio observer from the Embassy of Switzerland in the United Kingdom
+Since 2014.
+Ex-officio observer from the Embassy of Switzerland in the United Kingdom.